 You should clearly define the customer satisfaction metrics you want to track and link them to your broader business goals.
 These KPIs should be specific, quantitative, and business-relevant.
 For example, you may wish to track your customer’s lifetime value because it is also an indicator of how effective your sales and marketing strategy is, and how valuable your products are.

-Set Goals for Customer Satisfaction
+Set Goals for Improving the Metric

 Monitor Metrics Regularly

-You should monitor your customer satisfaction KPIs on a regular basis in order to spot patterns and address issues as soon as possible.
 Depending on the KPI, metrics should be monitored daily, weekly, monthly, or quarterly.
 For example, if you are tracking NPS scores month-by-month, you might discover a drastic fall in your score due to certain events such as an unexpected website downtime that customers experienced that month.

 Your NPS, CSAT and CES can be tracked month-by-month whereas it might be more insightful to calculate customer lifetime value at the end of each financial year.